-FDA targets vaping ‘influencers’ for online promotions
+FDA: ‘Influencers’ promoted vaping without suitable warnings

 The action comes as the FDA and other government agencies struggle to reverse what they call an epidemic of underage e-cigarette use.
 Researchers have linked the trend to a surge in online videos, photos and other posts about vaping, some of them generated by companies, advertising agencies and paid influencers.

-Government figures showed a nearly 80 percent jump in vaping by teens last year, with 1 in 5 high school students reported that they used the devices in the previous month.
+Government figures showed a nearly 80 percent jump in vaping by teens last year, with 1 in 5 high school students reporting that they used the devices in the previous month.

 E-cigarettes typically heat a flavored nicotine solution into an inhalable aerosol.
 They are largely viewed as less harmful than traditional paper-and-tobacco cigarettes and some adult smokers use them as an alternative source of nicotine.
 But health experts warn that nicotine can harm developing brains and recent research shows many teenagers are unaware they are consuming the addictive chemical when they vape.